trustification/trutification-ansible/README.md

 Optionally, you can also copy `service-ca.crt` certificate to the same directory if you have OSV client that needs secure access to the collector.

-6. Create Environment Variables with S3 and OIDC credentails
+6. Create Environment Variables for Storage, Events and OIDC

 ```
 export TPA_STORAGE_ACCESS_KEY=<Storage Access Key>